-Without prejudice to the above or any provisions of this Policy, the EIB may consider providing provide a summary of the findings of investigations.
+Without prejudice to the above or any provisions of this Policy, the EIB may consider provideing a summary of the findings of investigations.

-Any disclosure made under the previous subparagraphs shall be assessed in light of all the relevant circumstances of each case, notably taking into account the provisions of this Policy and of other EIB policies, the public interest served by disclosure and the need to protect the effectiveness and the purpose of ongoing and future investigations by the EIB or other parties.
+Any disclosure made under the previous subparagraphs shall be assessed in light of all the relevant circumstances of each case, notably taking into account the provisions of this Policy and of other EIB policies, the need to protect the effectiveness and the purpose of ongoing and future investigations by the EIB or other parties.